xkbcommon/libxkbcommon/README.md

     <xorg-devel@lists.x.org> or <wayland-devel@lists.freedesktop.org>
 or in a [GitHub](https://github.com/xkbcommon/libxkbcommon) pull request.

-Bug reports are also welcome, and may be filed at [GitHub](https://github.com/xkbcommon/libxkbcommon/issues).
+Bug reports (and usage questions) are also welcome, and may be filed at [GitHub](https://github.com/xkbcommon/libxkbcommon/issues).

 The maintainers are